blegloannec/Tek222Scope/README.md

 # Tektronix 222 RS-232 lib

-Python scripts for [serial RS-232](https://en.wikipedia.org/wiki/RS-232 communication with an old [Tektronix 222](http://images.math.cnrs.fr/IMG/jpg/img_0728_bis.jpg) oscilloscope.
+Python scripts for [serial RS-232](https://en.wikipedia.org/wiki/RS-232) communication with an old [Tektronix 222](http://images.math.cnrs.fr/IMG/jpg/img_0728_bis.jpg) oscilloscope.

 Written for fun experiments on analog computing (using op amps and analog multipliers) and used to generate figures for [this article](http://images.math.cnrs.fr/Lorenz-Rossler-ampli-op-et-calcul-analogique.html) (in french).

+**NB:** The "lib" is partial and poorly written (for a particular purpose), however it might be useful as a starting reference if one needs to do something similar.

 ### Requirements